 When thinking about things to do in Colorado in winter, almost everyone reverts to skiing.
-While I love to ski at Colorado’s epic resort destinations like Aspen and Vail, I also enjoy exploring more unique options of what this state has to offer when it comes to cold-weather adventures.
+While I love to ski at Colorado’s epic resort destinations like Aspen and Vail, I also enjoy exploring unique options this state has to offer for cold-weather adventures.
 So I’ve rounded up a few of my favorite things to do in Colorado in winter that you should try at least once!
 Make sure you add these four activities to your Colorado winter bucket list.

 Stay in a yurt on a camel farm in Colorado

 So, are there camels in Colorado?
 Yes, in fact, there are, all thanks to a family-run camel farm in Capulin (not to be confused with Capulin, New Mexico).
-Located in the San Luis Valley in Southern Colorado, near the New Mexico border and only 22 miles south of Alamosa, the remote family-owned farm rests on 35 acres with a small herd of dairy camels, donkeys and sheep, all surrounded by BLM land.
+Located in the San Luis Valley in Southern Colorado, near the New Mexico border and only 22 miles south of Alamosa, the remote, family-owned farm spans 35 acres and is home to a small herd of dairy camels, donkeys, and sheep, all surrounded by BLM land.

 Guests can stay at the farm in a private yurt (hard-sided for winter), completely separate from the family home, for your own unique Colorado winter vacation.
-I highly suggest asking for a farm tour, led by the owners Matt and Megan, where you can meet the camels and the other animals on the farm.
+I highly suggest asking for a farm tour led by the owners, Matt and Megan, where you can meet the camels and other animals on the farm.

 Surrounded by an expansive landscape, it’s easy to enjoy views of Trujillo Canyon and the camels grazing in the fields from your yurt.
 I stayed in the yurt by myself, but there is plenty of room for two people (maybe even a family of three) with its queen-sized bed and futon.
-You are off-grid a little bit as there is no electricity, no running water, and a portable toilet outside.
+You are a little off-grid, with no electricity, no running water, and a portable toilet outside.

 The park’s more remote access makes this one of my favorite places in all of Colorado.
 And for me, one of the best times to visit is in winter.
-The park is open year-round and in winter, they close off the main in the park to vehicles and turn it into a snow haven for winter adventurers.
+The park is open year-round, and in winter, they close off the main road to vehicles, turning it into a snow haven for winter adventurers.

-I am a true beginner when it comes to cross-country skiing and this wide, somewhat flat route was the perfect introduction to the sport.
-Tip: there are equipment rental stores in the town of Montrose.
-I rented my skis, boots and poles from 970 Sports Rewind.
+I am a true beginner at cross-country skiing, and this wide, somewhat flat route was the perfect introduction to the sport.
+Tip: There are equipment rental stores in Montrose.
+I rented my skis, boots, and poles from 970 Sports Rewind.

 Visit Roxborough State Park